We added some additional WooCommerce Communities/forums to the list…

 - Laser focused, specialized help with all things WooCommerce

-We also find that many customer really appreciate the peace of mind that hiring a professional WooCommerce Maintenance brings.
-Check out our blog for more articels on WooCommerce – such as how to set up WooCommerce membership sites, how to boost revenue with Woo Extensions, and even how to secure a free SLL certificate for your online shop for added security.
+Many customers really appreciate the peace of mind that hiring a professional WooCommerce Maintenance company brings.
+Check out their blog for more articles on WooCommerce – such as how to set up WooCommerce membership sites, how to boost revenue with Woo Extensions, and even how to secure a free SLL certificate for your online shop for added security.

 WooBeginner is a free WooCommerce resource site just for beginners.
 Offering tips, tricks, and other WooCommerce related resources, you will be able to step up your retail game and start making more profit with your online store.

 Enjoy hundreds of articles focusing on WooCommerce and eCommerce in general, sign up for their newsletter and always know what the newest Woo news is, and even contact them directly if you are still having trouble with something in your WooCommerce store.